comradephil/studious-meme/README.md

 Updating a div content using jQuery and load method

-Non-validated form submission using JS with ajax and PHP
+Form submission using JS with AJAX and PHP